-I am a Mac OS user from 2009 and a Apple developer from 2014 and I use my MacBook Pro laptop on a daily basis and to this day, I still from time to time get extremely annoyed from missing silly features that you find in other OSs.
+I am a Mac OS user from 2009 and a Apple developer from 2014 and I use my MacBook Pro laptop on a daily basis and to this day, I still from time to time become extremely annoyed when I don’t find very silly features/tools which are available by default in many OSs.
 I always end up buying third party applications and extensions.

 Few examples of missing useful features: why the hell we don’t have the “New File/New MS Word/ New Any app file” right-click context menu?
 Why do I have to buy a 2$ third party application for that?
-I am not going to go to my terminal to “touch” or to “create” a file when I am in hurry nor have to go to file editors to do that!
+It is inefficient to go to MacOS terminal to “touch” or to “create” a file when I am in hurry nor anyone should have to go to file editors to do that!
 Those annoying silly and primitive features that you do not find easily in the operating system that is supposed to be “the most powerful and smartest OS” according to Apple.
-In addition, MacOS apps should be very intuitive for users like my gradma to use.
+In addition, MacOS apps should be very intuitive for users of all ages to use.
+In a sense, Microsoft Windows and MacOS are OSs for the average non technical Joe.

-Another funny example I can give here is that of the “maximise feature” of a window – How silly is that?!!!
-This feature took ages to kick in the Mac OS X/MacOS versions and users needed to install third party applications such as RightZoom.
+Another example I can give here is that of the “maximise feature” of a window – How silly is that?!!!
+I mean this feature took ages to kick in the Mac OS X/MacOS versions and users needed in the past to install third party applications such as RightZoom.

 This article presents a set of useful third party applications to make your MacOS less dumber when it comes to silly features that should exist by default.